simesy/coredev/README.md

 on an existing website project for various reason.

 The most obvious reason is that the file structure is different.
-A standard site will put Drupal core in `./web/core` but when you work on core you may just have the Drupal repository.
+A standard site will put Drupal core in `./vendor` and `./web/core` but when you work on core you may just have the Drupal repository with `./core` with `./vendor` containing a subset of typical tools.

-So for example, when working on a standard site you would add Drush via `composer.json`.
+So for example, when working on a site you can add Drush via `composer.json` of your composer scaffold.
+Drupal core development generally doesn't use a scaffold and if you add Drush via core's  `composer.json` you start to dirty up your git clone.
-If you do this with Drupal core you will have to either use a Drupal scaffold, or modify core's `composer.json` which results in a dirty git clone.
 Core developers have various strategies and preferences, as I have discovered, and there are a few variations in how they work.

 My preference is to keep my Drupal core clone as clean as possible in a sandbox that has convenience commands.
 When I start to work on an issue I don't want to remember what I was working on last time, what I customised and why.
 I might want to destory my git clone completely and start again.

-I also prefer to install a site with Lando.
-This makes my development environment more familiar.
-To contrast, some core developers might suggest using sqllite (no docker), or `core/scripts/test-site.php` script that creates new `sites/simpletest/foo` installation because it is more in line with how the CI tests run.
-I prefer a site that I can reinstall with Lando that is always there at `https://coredev.lndo.site` and maps to `sites/default`.
+I also prefer to let Lando handle local dev stacks.
+This keeps my tooling the same across various projects.
+Some core developers might suggest using pure php/sqllite (no docker), or to install with `core/scripts/test-site.php` script that creates new `sites/simpletest/*` installations.
+I prefer a site that I can install and reinstall with drush that is always at `https://coredev.lndo.site` and maps to `sites/default`.

 ## Key tasks